Museum on the Mound

 Top Tip: If you visit during July and August make sure you take a look inside Thomson's Tower, an intriguing octagonal building designed by William Henry Playfair in 1825 for the Duddingston Curling Society.

 42 High Street, Edinburgh,EH1 1TG, Tel: 0131 529 4142, website

 Who said that learning can’t be fun?
 The Museum of Childhood is an Edinburgh gem that’s not just for kids.
-Spend a few hours exploring the 21 rooms and over 2,000 items, toys and games from across the generations, from early Steiff Bears to Barbie dolls - we can pretty much guarantee it won’t be long before you say ‘I had one of those!’
+Spend a few hours exploring over 2,000 items, toys and games from across the generations, from early Steiff Bears to Barbie dolls - we can pretty much guarantee it won’t be long before you say ‘I had one of those!’
 The Museum of Childhood is set in two historic buildings straddling South Gray’s Close on the Royal Mile, both constructed in the 18th century.
 The eastern building was home to some well-known figures of Edinburgh society, while the western building housed a theatre, and later ironmongers.
 Even if you don’t think you fancy a wander down toy memory lane, pop in and visit ‘the noisiest museum in the world’ and just try avoiding getting caught up in the magical nostalgia.